 Senator Jerry Grafstein has been actively engaged at the centre of Canadian politics for more than six decades.
 He has been a political confidant and strategist to some Prime Ministers, a keen observer of others and he has watched them all very closely.
 The eleven Prime Ministers are John Diefenbaker, Lester B. Pearson, Pierre Elliot Trudeau, Joe Clark, John Turner, Brian Mulroney, Kim Campbell, Jean Chretien, Paul Martin, Stephen Harper and Justin Trudeau.
 No other Canadian has been so close to so many Prime Ministers, Liberals, Progressive Conservatives and Conservatives, as Jerry Grafstein.

-Like all politicians, I early became obsessed with the factors that made a leader a leader.
+Like all politicians, early on I became obsessed with the factors that made a leader a leader.
 Was leadership a natural or a learned skill set?
-What unique amalgam of oratory, ambition, character, persistence, doggedness, detachment, decisiveness, empathy, intelligence, personality, experiences, energy, memory, common sense, ideas, judgement, temperament and, most especially, self-awareness of one’s persona, separate wannbee leaders from the pinnacle of leadership?”
+What unique amalgam of oratory, ambition, character, persistence, doggedness, detachment, decisiveness, empathy, intelligence, personality, experiences, energy, memory, common sense, ideas, judgement, temperament and, most especially, self-awareness of one’s persona, separate wannabee leaders from the pinnacle of leadership?”

 A Leader Must Be a Leader is a unique book written by an acute legal mind, a powerful political strategist, a very successful media and communication expert, an engaged Canadian and a most thoughtful Liberal.
 Senator Grafstein has an uncanny ability to assess, evaluate and appreciate these ten Canadian Prime Ministers with insight, humour and generosity.
 This book is a veritable voyage through Canada’s modern history and it will be read, studied and discussed very widely.